• About

 According to the report, annual global mean near-surface temperatures between 2026 and 2030 are expected to range from 1.3°C to 1.9°C above the 1850–1900 average.

-The World Meteorological Organization also indicated that there is a 91 percent chance that at least one individual year during that period will temporarily exceed the 1.5°C warming level.
+The World Meteorological Organization also indicated a 91% chance that at least one year during that period will temporarily exceed the 1.5°C warming threshold.

 Although the Paris Agreement measures warming over longer periods rather than single years, scientists warn that temporary breaches are becoming more frequent as global temperatures continue to rise.